Nitrooos/Nitrooos.github.io/_posts/en/2019-05-08-git-release-management.md

 parameter.
 As a result, only these versions of code which were prepared to be deployed to production are actually used in this process.

-## Release management on the example
+## Release management with the example

-I'll show you also an example of release management based on a case of 4 tasks, 2 deployments to staging and 2 to production.
+I'll show you also an example of release management based on the case of 4 tasks, 2 deployments to staging and 2 to production.
 You can see this situation on the scheme below:

 ![
-  Scheme of an example releases management in version control system ]({{ site.baseurl }}/assets/img/2019-05-08/workflow-384x1024.png) *An example history of working on tasks and branch management*
+  Scheme of an example release management in version control system ]({{ site.baseurl }}/assets/img/2019-05-08/workflow-384x1024.png) *An example history of working on tasks and branch management*